tomit4/Auther/README.md

   indicative of how login will be covered as well).
 Additionally, the user's hashed email and encrypted password is then stored in the SQL database (either mariadb or postgresql) for future logins.

+**TODOS**

+- [x] Convert project over to typescript as practice
+- [x] Investigate caching (i.e.redis)
+- [x] Set up knex/postgresql following [this tutorial](https://www.basedash.com/blog/how-to-configure-knex-js-with-typescript)
+- [x] Incorporate postgresql with knex query builder for very basic db integration, allow for secure storage of hashed email addresses and associated usernames, dates of sign up, etc.
+- [x] Expand example to include jsonwebtoken/login demonstration
+- [x] Heavily refactor both back end and front end so there isn't so much repeated logic
+- [x] Integrate Ava Unit Testing with nyc output on backend
+- [x] Utilize Vitest for E2E testing.
+Consider starting with [this basic tutorial](https://blog.logrocket.com/guide-vitest-automated-testing-vue-components/) and also read [the official docs](https://vitest.dev/guide/)
+- [x] After looking over Vitest, consider whether this is robust enough, or to use a more commonly used E2E testing library like [Playwright](https://playwright.dev/)
+- [ ] Address any remaining TODO notes within the code base
+- [ ] Dockerize each service separately and investigate docker networking so that each container can "talk" to each other via externalized ports
+- [ ] Consider utilizing kubernetes to orchestrate docker containers
+- [ ] Integrate basic CI/CD using GH actions and drone.yml

+**V3_TODOS:**

+- [ ] Refactor remaining utility functions into their own classes (will require rewriting of some unit tests)